People often ask what it is like to live in a shipping container home. We are biased, but we think living in a shipping container home is amazing!

 He used two standard 40-foot containers which provided him with over 600 square feet of living space.
 He divided this space up into two bedrooms, a living room, bathroom, kitchen/dining area, and a storage pantry.

-Notice that Larry has created an earth mound around one of the corners of his containers to keep his storage pantry cool during the summer months.
+Larry has created an earth mound around one of the corners of his containers to keep his storage pantry cool during the summer months.
 Also he has installed solar panels on the roof to provide electricity and hot water.

 We contacted Larry to talk to him about his container home.
 He mentioned that you should make sure to see your containers before you buy them.
 Larry purchased his containers without seeing them and when they arrived they were in pretty rough shape!